This is a part in a series of articles I have written on various types of irrevocable trusts.

 Do you remember the Brady Bunch?
 Mike and Carol Brady are married and each brought three children from a prior marriage.
 Mike’s sons are Greg, Peter, and Bobby.
 Carol’s daughters are Marcia, Jan, and Cindy.

 Let’s imagine Mike and Carol did a joint trust leaving everything to one another.
-Furthermore, the trust says upon the passing of the second spouse (whoever it is), all the assets in the trust will be divided equally among all six children.
+Furthermore, the trust says upon the passing of the second spouse, all the assets will be divided equally among all six children.
+Sounds good, right?

 Had Mike and Carol created a bypass trust, this is what could have happened: